DimaPhil/transcribe-video/README.md

 ### File Storage

 By default, all media files are stored in the `temp_resources` directory, and transcriptions are saved to `temp_resources/transcriptions`.
 You can specify a custom location for transcription files in the web interface.

+When using Docker, these directories are persisted as volumes, so your files will remain even if you restart the container.